Security-Onion-Solutions/securityonion-docs/about.rst

 About This Documentation
 ========================

 This documentation is published online at https://securityonion.net/docs.
-If you are viewing an offline version of this documentation but have Internet access, you might want to switch to the online version to see the latest changes.
+If you are viewing an offline version of this documentation but have Internet access, you might want to switch to the online version at https://securityonion.net/docs to see the latest version.

 Contributing
 ------------